 Here are my thoughts to consider.

-Curiosity is the internal urge that drives us to know more about something.
+Curiosity is the natural urge that drives us to know more about something.
 And this internal urge, as the dictionary describes it, is triggered by one of three things; the implications of these three triggers are as vast as people themselves, but here are a few examples to get us started.

 1. I saw something I wasn’t expecting: